 You live at home or arrange your own accommodation.
-The intention for this urban retreat is to blend more into your everyday life.
 During the day we practice together led by the two teachers and in the evening the challenge is to lead yourself in your everyday environment, perhaps in relation to family and others and supported by online practice.
 The intention is to be in silence for five days.
 Being in silence also at home is a prerequisite for the retreat to be eligible for teacher training in MBSR, MBCT and MSC.

 Mindfulness practice is an invitation to slow down and shift from doing-mode to being-mode.
 Allowing yourself to be in a place without pressure supported by the guidance of the teachers and the presence of the group.
 Together we will explore how to rest in the very nature of your being, in what is sometimes called the natural state, original mind, pure awareness, no mind, or simply emptiness.
 Our assumption is that fulfilment and mental peace is available to you in every moment and that meditation is a way to discover this essential nature of your mind and heart.

 Dwelling deep within our heart, and within the hearts of all beings without exception, is an inexhaustible source of love and wisdom.
 And the ultimate purpose of all spiritual practices, whether they are called Buddhist or not, is to uncover and make contact with this essentially pure nature – Lama Yeshe